gatsbyjs/gatsby/packages/gatsby-plugin-sharp/README.md

 `maxWidth` as a breakpoint (which is 800 by default), so you will actually get `[ 200, 340, 520, 800, 890 ]` as breakpoints.

+By default, the original image is always added to the generated srcSet.
+However, if you want to only generate sizes only up to the largest breakpoint defined in `srcSetBreakpoints`, you can set `srcSetAlwaysIncludeOriginal` to `false`.
+Doing so will only generate images up to the largest breakpoint or up to the original image size, whichever is the smallest.

 On top of that, `fluid` returns everything else (namely aspectRatio and a base64 image to use as a placeholder) you need to implement the "blur up" technique popularized by Medium and Facebook (and also available as a Gatsby